MFA, Art and Public Space (MAPS)

-The programme welcomes approaches from people of diverse backgrounds and experiences, since the discourse will continue to embrace architecture and urban planning, design, performance, theatre and film alongside historical fine art practices.
+The programme welcomes approaches from people of diverse backgrounds and experiences since the discourse will continue to embrace the extension of the public sphere; architecture, urban planning, design, performance, theatre and film alongside contemporary art practices.

-The MFA Art and Public Space Programme aims:
+The MFA Art and Public Space Programme aim:

 To create a critical space for the ambitious realisation of potential via community and discourses.

-To provide students the intellectual and practical capabilities required for fulfilling their ambitions.
+To provide students with the intellectual and practical capabilities required for fulfilling their ambitions.

 To support the development of students as experimental makers and innovative thinkers.